Submitty/submitty.github.io/_docs/sysadmin/installation/ansible.md

 ---
-title: Installing with Ansible
+title: Installation using Ansible
 category: System Administrator > Installation
 redirect_from:
 ---

-These are the instructions for install Submitty using Ansible.

-Getting Started:
+Ansible is a powerful automation tool that can be used to manage configurations and automate the term creation process in Submitty.

-**Note**: We assume that you're installing Submitty on a dedicated machine.
+***Note**: We assume that you're installing Submitty server on a dedicated machine.*

 1. [Install Ubuntu 22.04 server edition (or other supported distro)](/sysadmin/installation/server_os)